jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ### 651A Regulations relating to applications to operate charter schools
 (1) The Governor-General may, by Order in Council, make regulations prescribing, or providing for the fixing of, the fee payable for an application made under section 212F to operate a charter school.
 (2) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 651B Regulations relating to annual reporting requirements for university council
+(1) The Governor-General may, by Order in Council, make regulations prescribing information relating to academic freedom and freedom of expression that must be included in the annual report of the council of a university, for the purpose of measuring performance and establishing benchmarks.
+(2) Regulations made under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 652 General regulations